 And a little personal stuff….

-• Love nature and the outdoors - hiking, kayaking, landscaping, growing orchids and photography (you can see some of my photos here: trp.myportoflio.com )
+• Loves nature and the outdoors - hiking, kayaking, gardening, growing orchids and photography (you can see some of my photos here: trp.myportoflio.com )

 • Favorite book of the Bible - Hebrews (all the 'better things' that Jesus is)